magarveylab/ibis-publication/README.md

     cpu_cores = 1 # for parallelization of CPU-based tasks, such as Pyrodigal.
 )
 ```
+Adjust gpu_id and cpu_cores based on your system configuration to optimize performance.

-### Modular Genome annotation with individual IBIS components
+### Modular Genome Annotation with Individual IBIS Components

-Many users may want to use individual modules of IBIS, without having to perform complete genome annotation.
-For example, it may be desirable to generate IBIS-Enzyme embeddings for all proteins and determine their EC numbers without performing primary metabolic assignment, calling BGCs, etc. To facilitate this process, each module of IBIS is self-contained and the underlying order-of-operations of `Ibis.Analysis.run_on_genomes()` describes the necessary prerequisites for each function.
-A sample use-case is provided below.
+IBIS allows users to run individual modules without performing full genome annotation.
+For example, users may want to generate IBIS-Enzyme embeddings for all proteins and predict EC numbers without assigning primary metabolism or detecting BGCs.

+Each IBIS module is self-contained, and the sequence of operations in `Ibis.Analysis.run_on_genomes` defines the necessary prerequisites for each function.
+The following example demonstrates a modular workflow:

 ```python